Beryllium-8: Role in stellar nucleosynthesis

 In stellar nucleosynthesis, two helium-4 nuclei may collide and fuse into a single beryllium-8 nucleus.
-Beryllium-8 has an extremely short half-life (8.19 seconds), and decays back into two helium-4 nuclei.
+Beryllium-8 has an extremely short life before reverting to two helium-4 nuclei, but can still exist in a useful equilibrium concentration.
 This, along with the unbound nature of 5He and 5Li, creates a bottleneck in Big Bang nucleosynthesis and stellar nucleosynthesis, for it necessitates a very fast reaction rate.
 This impedes formation of heavier elements in the former, and limits the yield in the latter process.
 If the beryllium-8 collides with a helium-4 nucleus before decaying, they can fuse into a carbon-12 nucleus.
 This reaction was first theorized independently by Öpik and Salpeter in the early 1950s.